jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 	var Renter...
 	Renter.onLoad...
 	```
+   What is important, is that the varibale delarations are above the functions that manipulate those variables.
+I tend to use the first organization, but you can use either if one makes more sense to you than the other.

 2. Next, inside this new load function, add your renter data to your renter map as a layer using `renterMap.addLayer`.
 The tileset ID and the source-layer name will be the _same_ for both layers, since the one dataset has both attributes.
 We will set a different attribute when styling the data.

 	```javascript